ggdna/seqwalk/README.md

 library = design.max_orthogonality(100, 25, alphabet="ACGT", RCfree=True, GClims=(10, 15))
 ```

+This will generate a library of at least the specified size, with the strongest possible sequence symmetry constraint.

 ### Designing a set of orthogonal barcodes with maximum size

-If you have an orthogonality constraint in mind, you can use the `max_size` function from the `design` module to generate a maximally sized library.
-Orthogonality constraints must be sequence symmetry minimization k values.
+If you have an orthogonality constraint in mind, you can use the `max_size` function from the `design` module to generate a maximally sized library with the given sequence symmetry minimization k values.
 That is, the shortest k for which no substring of length k appears twice.

 If you want sequences that satisfy SSM for k=12, and you want barcodes of length 25, without considering reverse complementarity, and using a 4 letter alphabet, with no GC constraints, you can use the following code: